codee-com/open-catalog/Checks/PWR025/README.md

 on function parameters) can be vectorized if the compiler is instructed to do so with a compiler pragma.

->**Notes**
+> [!NOTE]
->If the compiler manages to inline the function, then vectorization pragma is
+> If the compiler manages to inline the function, then vectorization pragma is
->not needed.
+> not needed.
 To see the performance benefit of this approach, the caller loop
->and called functions must reside in different compilation units.
+> and called functions must reside in different compilation units.

 Also, make sure OpenMP support in your compiler is enabled using compiler switches (typically `-fopenmp-simd` or `-fopenmp`).